-- Contact the Disability Services Department as soon as possible to determine if the University can accommodate their particular disability. - Once accepted, students must contact the Disability Services Department at least forty-five (45) days before the beginning of the semester to ensure that your accommodations can be made in a timely manner.
+- Contact the Office of Accessibility Services/International Student Services (O.A.S.I.S) as soon as possible to determine if the University can accommodate their particular disability. - Once accepted, students must contact O.A.S.I.S at least forty-five (45) days before the beginning of the semester to ensure that your accommodations can be made in a timely manner.